In this explainer, we will learn how to write an equation to describe the proportional relationship of data in a table or a graph.

 Example 4: Writing an Equation to Describe a Proportional Relationship from a Table

-The table shows how many pages of a book Daniel has read at different times.
+The table shows how many pages of a book Seif has read at different times.

 |Number of Pages||9||21||27||36||45|

-- Is Daniel reading at a constant speed?
+- Is Seif reading at a constant speed?
 Why?

 - No, because the number of pages read is not proportional to the reading time.